1997-2001 Honda CR250 – Sprocket & Drive Chain Maintenance

 3. Check the pins and side plates for damage or signs of uneven wear.

-• This chain and sprocket set are still good, so it looks like I saved myself about $100 today!
+• This chain and sprocket set are still good, so I saved myself about $100 today!

 Lay your chain flat and pull it straight and measure the span of 17 pins.